 "You're a very prickly porcupine.
 When your quills are out, Mr. Selby, you're exceedingly difficult to deal with."

 THINGS I LEARNED: A portion of the problem with determining the rightful heir to the Perry estate has to do with a marriage that was performed when an interlocutory decree of divorce was still in effect.
 The most concise definition comes from Law.com: "Interlocutory decrees were most commonly used in divorce actions, in which the terms of the divorce would be in force until a final decree could be granted...
 The theory was that this would allow for a period [of time] during which a reconciliation might be [reached...].
 Interlocutory decrees of divorce have been abandoned as a procedure in most states because they seldom had the desired effect and appeared to waste the parties' time."
 California still allows for interlocutory decrees in divorce; the time period can not exceed six months.

 In the novel Charles Perry marries Edith Fontaine while he was in effect still married to his first wife.
 Edith has a child and Charles thinks this is his rightful son, but in the eyes of the law he was not legally married to Edith since his first marriage was still in effect under the interlocutory decree.
-When the first wife died it is generally believed that Charles never remarried Edith again in a legal ceremony and so his son could not truly be considered his heir.
-Charles brother Herbert is contesting the will and claims he is the true heir.
-A search is on to find out whether or not Charles ever remarried Edith and who might have performed the ceremony and where it took place so a certificate of marriage can be produced.
+When the first wife died it is generally believed that Charles never remarried Edith again in a legal ceremony and so his son could not legally be considered his heir.
+Charles' brother Herbert is contesting the will and claims he is the true heir.
+A search is on to find out whether or not Charles ever remarried Edith, who might have performed the ceremony, and where it took place so a certificate of marriage can be produced.
 This is why the several ministers in the story become extremely important.

 Doug Selby Detective Novels

 The D.A.
 Calls It Murder (1937)

 The D.A.
 Calls a Turn (1944)